 For nearly 20 years, Jimmy Stubbs has been the owner of Allen & Sons BBQ in Pittsboro, NC.
 Luckily for the community, in 2013 he decided to expand his reach to Sanford by opening Stubbs.
 Before he knew it, Stubbs & Son became THE place in Sanford to get authentic BBQ.
 Jimmy’s unique take on their homemade coleslaw: sweet, tangy, and slightly spicy, quickly became a local crowd pleaser.
 He even hand cuts his French fries daily from whole potatoes!

 Three local friends were brought together by a passion for service, entrepreneurship, and craft beer.
 After first meeting while serving in the Green Berets in Fort Bragg, these friends and teammates decided to trade in their uniforms for brewers’ boots and start their brewery.
 In 2014, they brewed their first batch of beer and opened the taproom.
 The guys have been so successful that in November of 2020, they opened a second taproom in downtown Southern Pines!

-Nestled in a historic building, sweet tooths from far and wide have found themselves wandering onto Sandra’s doorstep since they first opened in 1999.
+Nestled in a historic building, those with a sweet tooth come from far and wide to wander onto Sandra’s doorstep since they first opened in 1999.
 What started as a hobby for owner Sandra Duty soon grew to a 4.5 star-reviewed bakery that offers all sorts of sweet treats, ranging from homemade cinnamon rolls, muffins, donuts, and elephant ears to bread pudding, cheesecake, brownie bites, and special-order cakes.

 Aye!
 Toro focuses on authentic Mexican dishes made from fresh, locally sourced ingredients, infused with love.
 Their inspired cuisine is created using traditional Mexican recipes passed down through generations of Latino culture.
 They also serve hand-crafted margaritas and a variety of tasty cocktails.